-Under the act of 1906, the cost of the Hinchinbrook Lighthouse was limited to $125,000, and an initial appropriation of $25,000 was made on June 30th of that same year, with $50,000 appropriations following in 1907 and 1909.
+Under the act of 1906, the cost of Cape Hinchinbrook Lighthouse was limited to $125,000, and an initial appropriation of $25,000 was made on June 30th of that same year, with $50,000 appropriations following in 1907 and 1909.
 Fully funded, the project got underway in the early spring of 1909 supervised by A.B.
 Lewis of Standard Building Company of Seattle, Washington.
 Progress was slow that first year due to inclement weather and a couple of mishaps, which included the collapse of the derrick during its erection, causing the loss of large quantities of cement, and the subsequent loss of a scow filled with supplies valued at $12,000.
-Two Indians eventually discovered the vessel on the beach of neighboring Montague Island, and its contents were returned.
+Two Indians eventually discovered the scow on the beach of neighboring Montague Island, and its contents were returned.
 When work was halted in September, the tramway was complete along with the first story of the main structure.
 A keeper and his wife remained on the island through the winter to maintain a temporary light, exhibited from atop the incomplete lighthouse.

 The contractor was apparently better prepared for the second year of work as C.W.
 Leick, chief draftsman of lighthouse construction in Alaska, remarked that “in all his experience he never saw more substantial preparations and arrangements…than is going on at Cape Hinchinbrook.”
 The lighthouse, which one reporter described as “practically indestructible,” came in under budget at $100,323 and was officially activated on November 15, 1910.

-Lighthouse Superintendent Ralph Tinkham paid a surprise visit to Hinchinbrook Lighthouse and found all three keepers asleep, a violation of service rules.
+Lighthouse Superintendent Ralph Tinkham paid a surprise visit to Cape Hinchinbrook Lighthouse and found all three keepers asleep, a violation of service rules.
 This, however, was just the first of many problems to be uncovered that day.
 Upon requesting breakfast, Tinkham was told that the station’s supplies were exhausted.
-A quick look in the station’s pantry revealed empty racks, bins and meathooks.
+A quick look in the station’s pantry revealed empty racks, bins, and meathooks.
 There was, however, one eighteen-foot-long shelf full of Aunt Jemimah’s pancake flour.
 None of the keepers cared for it, but a pancake breakfast was just fine for the superintendent.

 As the inspection continued, Tinkham discovered that the three keepers had not spoken a word to each other during the prior six months.
 As related by Tinkham, this all occurred after “one of the assistant keepers had lost a ring.
 Failing to find it after a diligent search, his brooding eventually convinced him that the other assistant had stolen it.
 Accusation had started a row and the principal keeper had stepped in in an attempt at reconciliation.
 As usual with would-be peacemakers, both assistants turned on him, thereafter all three ceased to have anything to do with each other.”